 Many years ago, I fell out with the previous group of friends that I shared my 30th birthday with.
 The whys are complicated, as they usually are, but I’ve been seeking tribe again.
 Tribe, for the uninformed, is a collective of friends, partners, and even exes with which you are able to bond and spend time with together as a sort of extended family.
 Polyamory and sex-positive communities lends well to this, as the traditional restraints of monogamous couples don’t lend well to the sense of casual shared play and past intimate experiences.
 More sensually focused gatherings, the sense of comfort being with partners, past and present, and friends in a non-judgmental and loving way is much more prevalent.
 Compersion can be greatly experienced within a tribe, watching people you love spending time together, having fun and loving one another.
 I liken it to the concept of a puppy pile, with lots of warm emotional connection and shared happiness.
 I’ve never felt a stronger sense of love and belonging that when I was within a tribe.

 It takes a village to raise a child, but maybe it takes a tribe to nurture a heart.
-I would welcome a tribe into my life again, greatly.
+I found a beginnings of a tribe in my life again, which I greatly cherish.
 Who knows… maybe my 50th birthday night will outshine my 30th.